itsOrD/how-to-park/README.md

  - - -

 ## Project Roadmap
-This is a MVP, concieved and produced in less than 48 hours.
-Once funcionality is improved, incljuding intrgrating oAuth and location sharing future system design plans include:
+This is an MVP, conceived and produced in less than 48 hours.
+Once functionality is improved, including integrating oAuth and location sharing future system design plans include:
  * create a Kubernetes pod
  * deploy on Microsoft Azure
  * persist data with Azure hosted Cassandra cluster